mohsinrasool/NextGEN-Flex-Slider-Template/readme.txt

 [Documentation](http://wpdevsnippets.com/nextgen-flex-image-content-slider-template/ "NextGen Responsive Flex Slider Documentation") | [Support](http://wordpress.org/support/plugin/nextgen-flex-slider-template "NextGen Flex Slider Support")

 Note: It requires NextGen Gallery plugin that can be downloaded from http://wordpress.org/extend/plugins/nextgen-gallery.

+= Attributes =
+These will work only when shortcode is used on post/page contents.

+    theme:
+    (string) (optional) Theme of the slider
+    Possible Values: 'black', 'blue' or 'grey'

+    display_content:
+    (boolean) (optional) Toggle between content and image slider.
+    Possible Values: 0 or 1

+    order:
+    (string) (optional) Select order of the images.
+    Possible Values: empty or "random"

+    slideshow_speed:
+    (numeric) (optional) Delay in animation
+    Possible Values: Any numeric value

+    direction_nav:
+    (boolean) (optional) Enable or disable next/prev navigation arrows Possible Values: 1 or 0

+    pagination:
+    (boolean) (optional) Enable or disable pagination bullets at bottom Possible Values: 1 or 0

+    image_width:
+    (string) (optional) Set width of the images Possible Values: 100px or 100% or 80% etc

+    text_width:
+    (string) (optional) Set width of the content area (in case of content slider) Possible Values: 100px or 20% etc

+    background:
+    (string) (optional) Set background color of the slider Possible Values: Any valid HTML Code. #fff or #23423f or white or black

+    use_width_for_img_slider:
+    (boolean) (optional) To use the specifed img_width for image slider too.
+    Possible Values: 0 or 1

+    disable_img_stretching:
+    (boolean) (optional) Images in image slider are set to 100% width which may cause stretch for small or portrait size images.
+Please enable this option to fix it.
+    Possible Values: 0 or 1

 == Usage ==